 This chicken and corn chowder recipe is cozy, flavorful, and easy to make.
-Bacon makes this recipe extra delicious.
+Bacon makes this recipe extra delicious!

-Ok, so we've all heard the word "chowder" and know that it's a soup, but why are some soups called chowders while others aren't?
-So, according to Google, chowders are soups that are often thickened by way of roux (that’s pretty much what we're doing here since we've got the flour as our main thickening agent) or other methods like broken crackers, and they typically contain fish, clams, or corn with potatoes and onions.
+- Ok, so we've all heard the word "chowder" and know that it's a soup, but why are some soups called chowders while others aren't?
+So, according to the internet, chowders are soups that are often thickened by way of a roux.
+That's pretty much what we're doing here since we've got the flour as our main thickening agent.
+Other methods include broken crackers.

+- They typically contain fish, clams, or corn with potatoes and onions.
 I don't know about you, but it seems like a weird definition.
 Like why group fish and clams with potatoes, corn, and onions and decide to classify it as "chowder" rather than "soup"?
-If anyone wants to do more in-depth research than I've conducted on know why, please let me know. 😛
+If anyone wants to do more in-depth research than I've conducted or knows why, please let me know. 😛

 How to make chicken and corn chowder

 Will you give this chicken and corn chowder a try?
 Questions?
 Ask me in the comments. 🙂

 Easy Chicken and Corn Chowder